SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/02-Handling-DOM-Events.md

 </div>
 ```

-A bubbling event goes up to document object, and some events even reach window, calling all handlers on the path.
+A bubbling event goes up to "document" object, and some events even reach "window", calling all handlers on the path.

 We can stop the **bubbling** using a method called `event.stopPropagation()`.

-In this example `body.onclick` doesn’t work if you click on `<button>`.
+In this example, `body.onclick` does not work if we click on `<button>`.

 ```html
 <body onclick="alert(`the bubbling doesn't reach here`)">